danielrcollins1/OED-Expanded/traps.md

 trap.

 Searching has a base 2 in 6 chance to spot a trap, and there is a base 2 in 6 chance (per creature) to trigger a trap.
-The judge may rule that a trap resets in 1d6 turns
+The Judge may rule that a trap resets in 1d6 rounds, turns, hours, etc. as appropriate.

 When a trap is indicated, roll a d6 and consult the result against the level of the dungeon (depth) in question.
-This will give you the "Threat" rank (I -- VI) of the trap.
+This will give you the "Threat Rank" (I -- VI) of the trap.

-Finally roll a d12 and match the result to the given Threat rank.
+Finally roll a d12 and match the result to the given Threat Rank.

 |**Dungeon Level Depth**|**d6 Result**|      |       |      |     |      |